ibm-cloud-docs/security-compliance/collector-customer.md

     </tr>
     <tr>
       <td>Proxy</td>
-      <td>Your organization might want to use a proxy to allow communication between the collector and your resources.
+      <td>If you selected yes when prompted about whether to run an Nmap validation, your organization might want to use a proxy to allow communication between the collector and your resources.
 For more information about using a proxy, see [Intalling a collector by using a proxy](#collector-proxy).</td>
     </tr>
     <tr>
       <td>Registration key</td>